cdktf/cdktf-provider-snowflake/docs/view.csharp.md

 - *Type:* string

 Specifies the masking policy to set on a column.
+For more information about this resource, see [docs](./masking_policy).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/view#policy_name View#policy_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/view#policy_name View#policy_name}

 ---